frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 ### Talk Description
 In this workshop, we'll explain what a service-oriented architecture is, its advantages, and the reasons why developers should think about it when starting an application.
 I'll go into how complex and expensive it is to move to SOA when applications reach a specific code base size, traffic load, and will argue that using a SOA in an early stage of development is a feasible solution.
 We'll build a set of services and front-end applications to put into practice all the theory discussed in the workshop.
 We'll give parts of the workshop in Portuguese and English.

-## Leandro Gualter and Akshay Karle :construction_worker: :ok:
+## Leandro Gualter and Akshay Karle :construction_worker:

 ### Title
 Developers at Thoughtworks